 You don't have to break the bank to kit yourself out with a decent air rifle.
-Mat Manning suggests some reliable options for less than £500
+Mat Manning suggests some reliable options for less than £500, both PCP and spring powered.

 One of the greatest appeals of airgun shooting is its affordability.
-For a few hundred pounds you can pick up an air rifle that should give years of reliable service.
+For a few hundred pounds you can pick up an air rifle that should give years of reliable service and will meet your needs.

-These guns cover quite a wide cost spectrum and the adage “you get what you pay for” certainly rings true here.
-Nonetheless, I have used all of the airguns listed in this round-up in the field and can vouch for the fact all are capable of delivering decent performance, as long as you tailor your expectations to suit their price tags.
+These guns cover quite a wide cost spectrum and the saying “you get what you pay for” certainly rings true here.
+All are capable of delivering decent performance, as long as you tailor your expectations to suit their price tags.
+(We’ve also come up with a list of airgun scopes here.)

 They may not be high-end models boasting pinpoint long-range precision and beautifully sculpted and figured walnut stocks, but these air rifles are capable of much more than simply toppling tins in the backyard.
 Even the cheaper ones produce muzzle energy approaching the 12ft/lb legal limit, as well as being powerful and accurate enough to despatch cleanly small pests such as rats, grey squirrels, rabbits, pigeons and corvids, as long as they are set up properly and used over sensible ranges.
 If you’re looking online for ammunition, you’ll find our list of the best airgun pellets here.)

 This is a traditionally styled, good-value gun that looks and feels better than its modest asking price might suggest.
 The kit even includes a telescopic sight and mounts.
 A classic break-barrel springer, it is styled to look like a traditional Sporter and housed in an ambidextrous hardwood stock, with chequering on the fore-end and pistol grip, and an effective ventilated rubber recoil pad.

 The Express weighs around 7lb 8oz without the scope fitted and is 45in long.
 The barrel is relatively long at 18in, but the extra leverage makes easy work of the cocking stroke.
 Engineering is tidy throughout and the breech lock-up mechanism is secure.